-Once you are traveling on a exchile trip you should have no extra expenses unless you are desiring, laundry services, massage, gifts, or additional alcohol beyond what is included.
-If you want to add activities that are not listed as options on your itinerary we are super flexible to cater to your wishes.
-However extra activities may be subject to an additional charge if not included on your day by day intinerary.
+Once you are on an ExChile trip, you should incur no extra expenses unless you’d like laundry services, massages, gifts, or alcohol beyond what is included.
+If you would like to add multisport activities that are not listed as options on your itinerary, we are happy to cater to your wishes, though these activities may be subject to an additional charge.
+These additional activities include fly fishing, horseback riding, and canyoning.

-Transportation: Expediciones Chile and G & G Travel and Tours are not financially responsible for your travel complications getting to your trip pick up point and back home from the trip drop off point, HOWEVER, we will be relentless allies 24/7 in offering our influence to help solve any issues that you may encounter in route.
-This is our part of the world and we are extremely well connected.
-Our clients provide significant business for the transportation services we recommended, they work with us and they know that we aggressively represent our guests in finding solutions while they are in route to exchile trips.
-We recommend purchasing travel insurance.
+Transportation: Expediciones Chile and G & G Travel and Tours are not financially responsible for travel complications associated with arriving at your trip pick-up point or returning home from the trip drop-off point.
+However, we will be your relentless ally 24/7 in offering our influence to help solve any issues that you may encounter en route.
+This is our part of the world and we are very well connected.
+Our clients provide significant business for the transportation services that we recommended, and they know that we aggressively represent our guests in finding solutions while they are en route to ExChile trips.
+We also recommend purchasing travel insurance.